Mindfulness in a woodland setting

 ABOUT THE SESSIONS

-Sessions are led by Susan Collini, a Level 3 ‘Mindfulness in Woodland’ pracitioner who acts as your woodland and activity guide, providing you with opportunities to enjoy your time in the woodland with others and perhaps some time alone?
+Sessions are led by Susan Collini, a ‘Mindfulness in Woodland’ pracitioner who will provide you with opportunities to benefit your general sense of wellbeing whilst in the wood.

 Let us know if you're interested in this